-1.2 Purpose and scope of the strategy
+1.2 What is the purpose and scope of the strategy?

 This sexual health strategy provides the broad direction for improving sexual health outcomes locally, reducing inequalities, and promoting good sexual health.
 It focuses on prevention, awareness, inequalities and primary care commissioning.